gbdev/pandocs/src/SGB_VRAM_Transfer.md

 The display will contain "garbage" during the transfer, this dirt-effect can be avoided by freezing the screen (in the state which has been displayed before the transfer) by using the MASK_EN command.
-Of course, this works only when actually executing the game on a SGB (and not on handheld Game Boy systems), it'd be thus required to detect the presence of SGB hardware before blindly sending VRAM data.
+Of course, this works only when actually executing the game on an SGB (and not on handheld Game Boy systems), it'd be thus required to detect the presence of SGB hardware before blindly sending VRAM data.